emlun/factorio-replay-timelapse/README.md

 This script can be attached to an existing replay save file to generate a timelapse by running the replay.
 This does not register as installing a mod, and so does not invalidate the replay.

+Importantly this also means you can do this with existing saves, and you can re-run the recorder any number of times while tweaking the settings to your liking, so you don't need to know up front what frame rate, resolution, zoom limits, etc., you want.
+And of course, it doesn't count as a mod for the purposes of achievements or the like.

 ![Demo of timelapse behaviour](demo.gif)

 The only editing added to the above gif is the fades between cuts.